tanaymukherjee/Dissecting-Yelp-Dataset/README.md

 This dataset is a subset of Yelp's businesses, reviews, and user data.
 It was originally put together for the Yelp Dataset Challenge which is a chance for students to conduct research or analysis on Yelp's data and share their discoveries.
 In the dataset you'll find information about businesses across 11 metropolitan areas in four countries.

 Highlights from each part of the exercise is shared below with relevant code snippets and visualizations.
-For more details, please look at the 'Analysis' notebook under the 'Final Submission' folder, [here](https://github.com/tanaymukherjee/Dissecting-Yelp-Dataset/blob/master/Final%20Submission/Analysis.ipynb).
+For more details, please look at the 'Analysis' notebook under the root folder, [here](https://github.com/tanaymukherjee/Dissecting-Yelp-Dataset/blob/master/Analysis.ipynb).

 ## Part 1: Installation and Initial Setup
 In this portion, we will import the necessary dependencies and load our dataset as a pyspark dataframe.